ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 * The resource cluster is a vSphere + vSAN stretched cluster.
 * The witness site contains two VMware ESXi™ hosts that provide quorum for both vSAN and vCenter.
 * Single vCenter Server and NSX Manager architecture.
-* vCenter Server Appliance with embedded Platform Services Controller (PSC) that uses vCenter Server High Availability (HA) over an L3 network architecture.
+* vCenter Server Appliance with embedded Platform Services Controller (PSC) that uses vCenter Server HA over an L3 network architecture.
 * NSX Manager recovery is using a Hot Standby method that syncs up backup files.

 ### Tools and technology architecture specifications